Attaulhaleem/smart-dumbbell/README.md

 ### Edge Impulse

 The data collection, model training and testing was done using Edge Impulse Studio.
-The project can be accessed [here](https://studio.edgeimpulse.com/public/161663/latest).
+The Arduino code relies on the `smartbell_inferencing` library which contains the TinyML model.
+The library and other project data can be accessed [here](https://studio.edgeimpulse.com/public/161663/latest).

 ---